 Best way to mince an onion

 The first step in mincing an onion requires cutting the onion in half through the root.
 Next, place the flat end face down on the cutting board.
 Not only will it allow making easier cuts, but also minimize your exposure to the cut parts so your eyes don’t tear up.

 Step 2.
 Make lengthwise cuts

 The next step requires using your sharp knife to make lengthwise cuts in the onion, keeping the root intact.
 Keeping the root intact will allow you to make smaller cuts before it falls apart.
 The lengthwise cuts will be similar to creating planks in the onions.

 Continue making the evenly spaced cuts, about ¼ of an inch each, throughout the entire onion.

 After making the cuts in onion lengthwise with the root intact, use your knife to make cuts crosswise.
 Start at the top of the onion while making your way to the bottom.
 The cuts must be made as near to each other as possible.

 Step 4.
-Cut across the cuts
+Cut in rock motion

 Step 5.
 Repeat